h0ud13d/diffusion/README.md

-# Diffusion Models for Stock Analysis
+# Diffusion Models for Stocks

 Testing diffusion models for stock prediction.
 Diffusion models have been successfully implemented in NLP, so I wanted to explore their potency in stock returns.
 I got inspired by this [arXiv paper](https://arxiv.org/html/2402.06656v1).